-So you know which foods your hens should eat - but do you have any idea about those which could prove fatal to them?
+So you know which foods your hens should eat - but do you have any idea about those which could prove fatal?

-There aren't many foods which could potentially kill your flock, but these five could - and they are commonly available.
-It's not obvious that they're toxic, either.
-It would be very easy for you to give flock these foods without realising the harm you're doing.
+These five could - and they're commonly available.
+It would be very easy for you to give them without realising the harm you're doing.

 Don't risk letting your hens eat anything poisonous.
-Click on this link to find out what you should be avoiding at all costs.
+Find out what you should be avoiding at all costs.